Lindale, Texas

 Lindale (/ˈlɪndeɪl/) is a city in Smith County, Texas, United States.
-Located in East Texas, the population was 6,059 in the 2020 census.
+Located in East Texas, its population was 6,059 as of 2020 census.
 It is part of the Tyler, Texas, metropolitan statistical area.

 History

 The area of Smith County where Lindale sits was inhabited long before the town was founded in 1871.
 In the early 19th century, the Caddo Indians were the area's primary inhabitants; their artifacts can still be found along streams in the area.
 The area also was home to Cherokee Indians, who were forced out when the Republic of Texas was founded in 1836.

 After the Civil War, Richard B. Hubbard, a former officer in the Confederate Army and owner of a large plantation on what is today a gated community called Hideaway Lake, began searching for a more convenient way to ship the produce grown on his land.
 Hubbard convinced railroad officials to lay track between nearby Tyler and Mineola.
 Hubbard's brother-in-law, Elijah Lindsey, anticipating growth around the new railroad, opened the fledgling community's first general store in 1871, and Lindale had its start; Lindsey was elected the town's first mayor a year later.

 In 1996, Lindale's school board banned 32 books from its schools, including To Kill a Mockingbird, because they "conflicted with the values of the community."
 According to school board president John Offutt, a Baptist minister, the board's action was an attempt to make students adhere to Christian beliefs.